ongres/stackgres/doc/content/en/02-demo-quickstart/01-setting-up-the-environment/02-eks/_index.md

 ---
 title: "EKS"
 weight: 1
+url: demo/setenv/eks
 ---

-This section will ilustrate how to create an [AWS Elastic Kubernetes Service](https://aws.amazon.com/eks/).
+This section will illustrate how to create an [AWS Elastic Kubernetes Service](https://aws.amazon.com/eks/).
  Assuming you have already installed the [aws CLI](https://aws.amazon.com/cli/) and the [eksctl CLI](https://github.com/weaveworks/eksctl) you can proceed by creating the kubernetes cluster with following characteristics (that you may change):